timosalm/going-serverless-workshop/workshop/workshop/content/exercises/spring-native-intro.md

  ```

-Let's now see how our Spring Boot sample application performs as native image on a Serverless runtime!
+Let's now see how our Spring Boot sample application performs as a native image on a Serverless runtime!
 Due to the required resources to build the container image, instead of building it locally via the following command ...
 ```
 ./mvnw spring-boot:build-image -Dspring-boot.build-image.imageName={{ ENV_CONTAINER_REGISTRY_HOSTNAME }}/{{ ENV_CONTAINER_REGISTRY_REPOSITORY }}/spring-boot-hello-world-native-{{ session_namespace }} -Pnative -DskipTests